globaldev/integrate/README.md

 ## Concepts

-Integrate follows [Enterprise Integration Patterns][eai-patterns].

 ### Messages

-A Message is a generic container for data consisting of a payload and headers that Message Producers and Message Consumers share over a Channel.
+A Message is a generic container for data consisting of a payload and headers.
+The payload can be of any object, headers hold commonly required information (e.g. id and timestamp).

 ### Channels

-Use a Channel to decouple Message Producers from Message Consumers.

-### Routers

-Use a Router to route a Message to a Channel based upon that Message's payload or headers.

-### Transformers

-A Transformer allows loose-coupling of Message Producers and Message Consumers in a Workflow.
-Transformers can be added between Message Producers and Message Consumers so that those Components need not know what is expected by the next Component in a workflow.
+A Channel represents the "pipe" of a [Pipes and Filters][pipes-and-filters] architecture.
+Producers send Messages to a Channel, and Consumers receive Messages from a Channel.
+A Channel decouples the messaging components.

 ### Endpoints

+An Endpoint represents the "filter" of a
+[Pipes and Filters][pipes-and-filters] architecture.
+It's role is to connect application code to the messaging framework and to do so in a non-invasive manner.

+#### Transformers

+A Transformer allows loose-coupling of Endpoints.
+Transformers can be added between Endpoints so that those Endpoints need not know what is expected by the next Endpoints in a workflow.
+A Transformer is responsible for converting a Message's content or structure and returning the modified Message.

+#### Filters

+A Filter determines whether a Message should be passed to an output channel by checking for particular payload content, a property value, or the presence of a header.

+#### Routers

+A Router decides what Channel should receive a Message next based upon the Message's payload or headers.

+#### Splitters

+A Splitter accepts a Message and then splits it into multiple Messages.
+A common use case is dividing a "composite" payload object into a group of Messages containing the sub-divided payloads.

+#### Aggregators

+An Aggregator is the opposite or a Splitter.
+It receives multiple Messages and combines them into a single Message.

+#### Service Activators

-Use an Endpoint to connect the various messaging Components to Channels.
+A Service Activator connects an external service instance to the messaging system.

+#### Channel Adapters

+A Channel Adapter connects a Channel to an external system or transport.
+They may be either inbound or outbound.

 ## Licence